Manchu people: Ming dynasty

+Lifestyle

 The Manchus are sometimes mistakenly classified as nomadic people.
-The Manchu society was agricultural, farming crops and tending animals.
+On the contrary, Manchu society was agricultural, involving crop farming and animal husbandry.
 Manchus practiced slash-and-burn agriculture in the areas north of Shenyang.
 The Haixi Jurchens were semi-agricultural, the Jianzhou Jurchens and Maolian (毛憐) Jurchens were sedentary, while hunting and fishing was the way of life of the "Wild Jurchens".
 Han Chinese society resembled that of the sedentary farmers Jianzhou and Maolian.
 Hunting, archery on horseback, horsemanship, livestock raising, and agriculture were all part of Jianzhou Jurchens culture.
 Although Manchus practiced equestrianism and archery on horseback, their immediate progenitors practiced sedentary agriculture.
 Manchus also partook in hunting.
 They lived in villages, forts, and walled towns.

 Only the Mongols and the northern Wild Jurchen were semi-nomadic.
 The rest gathered ginseng root, pine nuts, hunted for game pelts in the uplands and forests, raised horses in stables, and farmed millet and wheat in their fallow fields.
 They engaged in dances, wrestling, and drinking strong liquor.

 These Jurchens, who lived in the northeast's harsh cold climate, sometimes half-sunk their houses in the ground, which they constructed of brick or timber.
-They surrounded their fortified villages with stone foundations on which they built wattle and mud wall fortifications.
+They surrounded their fortified villages with stone foundations on which they built wattle-and-mud wall fortifications.
 Village clusters were ruled by beile, hereditary leaders.
-They fought each other and dispensed weapons, wives, slaves, and lands to their followers.
+They fought each other and dispensed weapons, wives, enslaved people, and lands to their followers.

-Jurchens like Nurhaci spoke both their native Tungusic language and Chinese, adopting the Mongol script for their own language, unlike the Jin Jurchens' Khitan-derived script.
+Jurchens like Nurhaci spoke both their native Tungusic language and Chinese, adopting the Mongol script for their own language, unlike the Jin Jurchens, who used a Khitan-derived script.
 They adopted Confucian values and shamanic traditions.